manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 ### **Final bringup launch file**

 We will create a "rubot_bringup_hw_rock.launch" file to setup the rUBot_mecanum.

+>Important!: Change the **"rubot_custom.urdf"** as the model name according to the robot model you have designed in the previous activity.

 To launch the bringup file type:
 ```shell